A good double jogging stroller is a lifesaver if you are a mother (or father) of two, who wants to enjoy running or jogging.

 BOB Revolution Pro Duallie Jogging Stroller – Best for Hilly Terrains

-So the question is whether it is worth it, which really depends on the terrain you are in.
+Whether it is worth getting the Bob Duallie Pro would depend on the terrain you are in.
 The additional handbrake gives the much needed downhill control.

 It may not be that crucial on relatively flat terrains.
 But if you are running in a terrain with long steep hills, it would be really important to have this additional handbrake (just like a bicycle) to prevent you from losing control of the stroller speed, allowing you to maintain your running form and pace.